juliaguida/oystercard/pills/getters_and_setters.md

 end
 ```

 `attr_reader :bar` is exactly equivalent to `def bar; @bar; end` and is basically a 'getter' shortcut.
-The presence of features such as 'attr_reader' in Ruby is a reflection of the desire to reduce unnecessary duplication.
+The presence of features such as `attr_reader` in Ruby is a reflection of the desire to reduce unnecessary duplication.
 A getter method like `def bar; @bar; end` has the term 'bar', i.e. the name of the instance variable, replicated twice.
 It would need to be repeated in the same way for every getter for every instance variable.
-The 'attr_reader' shortcut removes a lot of unnecessary duplication.
+The `attr_reader` shortcut removes a lot of unnecessary duplication.
 You can also chain multiple instance variable names on the end like this:

 ```ruby
 class Foo